darshanpawar101/github-clone/README.md

 - ##### npm install
 <hr>

-#### Step 3 - Build and run the Project locally using below command in terminal at root location of the project
+#### Step 3 - Test Project locally using below command in terminal at root location of the project
 - ##### npm test
 <hr>